FL550/simple_dwd_weatherforecast/README.md

 DISCLAIMER: This project is a private open source project and doesn't have any connection with Deutscher Wetterdienst.

+# IMPORTANT: I will change the way to access the weather data shortly, to clean up the code and reduce the usage of reused code.
+The functionality will remain the same, but you have change a few function calls and some units of measurement change.

 This is a python package for simple access to hourly forecast data for the next 10 days.
 The data is updated every six hours and updated when needed.

 Available station-IDs can be found [here](simple_dwd_weatherforecast/stations.py) in the third column or you can use the method `dwdforecast.get_nearest_station_id(latitude, longitude)` which tries to find it for you.